abreits/rxjs-supersets/projects/rxjs-supersets/src/super-set/README.md

 The `SuperSet` is a subclass of the [`SimplesuperSet`](../simple-super-set/README.md) class.

-The `SuperSet` contains items that are member of one or more subsets.
+The `SuperSet` contains entries that are member of one or more subsets.
-The items implement the `MemberObject` interface.
-Its `memberOf` property defines the subsets that the item is a member of.
-If an item no longer is member of any subset it is removed from the superset also.
+The entries implement the `MemberObject` interface.
+Its `memberOf` property defines the subsets that the entry is a member of.
+If an entry no longer is member of any subset it is removed from the superset also.

 The SuperSet `delta$` publishes changes of all its content.